The redshift distribution of Einstein Probe transients supports their relation to gamma-ray bursts: Source Sample and Observations

 For those reported within 12 hours, we find that 21 out of 60 have a measured redshift ($\sim$\,$35\%$).
 Shortening the delay to those reported through low-latency GCN Notice within 3 hours, we find 15 out of 32, i.e., $\sim$\,$47\%$, have a measured redshift, nearly a factor of 2 increase to the full sample when not accounting for reporting delay.
 Of the 26 (27\% of EP transients) reported publicly within 1 hour of discovery, 13 (50\%) have a measured redshift.

-This clearly shows that reporting latency is a main factor in the discovery of optical afterglows \citep[see also][]{EP-lulin}, and therefore spectroscopic redshift measurements, as already clearly demonstrated during the \textit{Swift} era of GRBs.
+This shows that reporting latency is an important factor in the discovery of optical afterglows \citep[see also][]{EP-lulin}, and therefore spectroscopic redshift measurements.
 We suggest that this delay has a major (artificial) impact on the optical afterglow completeness, and is large compared to \textit{Swift} GRBs.
-This discrepancy in completeness is due to the combination of a few factors, including \textit{i}) the shorter delay ($<$\,$1$ min) in public notice for \textit{Swift}\footnote{\url{https://gcn.nasa.gov/missions/swift}}, \textit{ii}) the shorter delay in acquiring arcsecond precision positions with the \textit{Neil Gehrels Swift Observatory} \citep{Gehrels2004} X-ray Telescope \cite[XRT;][]{Burrows2005}, and \textit{iii}) the lack of initial imaging with the \textit{Swift} Ultra-Violet Optical Telescope (UVOT; \citealt{Roming2005}) imaging that would allow for rapid spectroscopy with a knowledge of the optical brightness.
+This discrepancy in completeness is due to the combination of a few factors, including \textit{i}) the shorter delay ($<$\,$1$ min) in public notice for \textit{Swift}\footnote{\url{https://gcn.nasa.gov/missions/swift}}, \textit{ii}) the shorter delay in acquiring arcsecond precision positions with the \textit{Neil Gehrels Swift Observatory} \citep{Gehrels2004} X-ray Telescope \cite[XRT;][]{Burrows2005}, and \textit{iii}) the lack of initial imaging with \textit{Swift} UVOT that allows for rapid spectroscopy with a knowledge of the optical brightness.
 While the prompt gamma-ray localizations of the \textit{Swift} Burst Alert Telescope \citep[BAT;][]{Barthelmy2005} are comparable to the WXT localization, the XRT and UVOT localizations are significantly more accurate and avoid necessary image scanning over a multi-arcminute field.
 This aids in the rapid identification of the optical counterpart, increasing the likelihood of spectroscopy \citep[e.g.,][]{Selsing2019}.
 We note that \textit{Swift} performs rapid Priority 0 \citep[P0; see][]{Tohuvavohu2024} Target of Opportunity (ToO) observations\footnote{\url{https://www.swift.ac.uk/EP/}} for EP transients reported in near real-time ($\leq$\,$4$ hr latency; Jamie Kennea, private communication), which can provide a more rapid, precise localization of the X-ray source.
 This may be a factor in the increasing redshift completeness for EP transients reported in lower latency.

 As there is no intrinsic difference in a source with a longer or shorter latency in reporting its discovery, we consider that this does not have a large impact on our results or interpretation.
 In fact, it supports our overall conclusion by showing that the low redshift completeness of EP transients is not necessarily an intrinsic property.
 While it has been proposed that some EP fast X-ray transients are related to ``dark'' GRBs \citep{vanderhorst2009} based on their faint optical brightness at a few days after detection \citep{EP-lulin}, a comprehensive analysis is required to determine if this fraction of possible ``dark'' events is consistent with the fraction observed in GRBs or substantially different.
 A full investigation of optical darkness in the EP transient population and the optical afterglow completeness of EP fast X-ray transients will be presented in M. Busmann et al. (in preparation).